2020 Serbian local elections: Jagodina

 Results of the election for the City Assembly of Jagodina:

 Incumbent mayor Ratko Stevanović of United Serbia was confirmed for another term in office after the election.

+Života Starčević was re-elected to the local assembly from the eighth position on the United Serbia list.

 Ćuprija

 Results of the election for the Municipal Assembly of Ćuprija:

 Jovica Antić of the Serbian Progressive Party was chosen as mayor after the election.
+Antić resigned in October 2023 to prompt a new election later in the year and was appointed as leader of a provisional authority.

 Despotovac

 Results of the election for the Municipal Assembly of Despotovac:

 Incumbent mayor Nikola Nikolić of the Serbian Progressive Party was confirmed for another term in office after the election.
+He was replaced by fellow Progressive Zlatko Marjanović in July 2023.
+Marjanović in turn resigned on 30 October 2023 to prompt a new election later in the year and was appointed as leader of a provisional authority.

 Paraćin

 Results of the election for the Municipal Assembly of Paraćin:

 Vladimir Milićević of the Serbian Progressive Party was chosen as mayor after the election.
+Milićević resigned on 30 October 2023 to prompt a new local election later in the year and was appointed as leader of a provisional authority.

 Rekovac

 Results of the election for the Municipal Assembly of Rekovac:

-Incumbent mayor Aleksandar Đorđević of the Serbian Progressive Party was confirmed for another term in office after the election.
+Incumbent mayor Aleksandar Đorđević of the Serbian Progressive Party was confirmed for another term in office after the election. Đorđević resigned on 30 October 2023 to prompt a new election later in the year and was appointed as leader of a provisional authority.

 Svilajnac

 Results of the election for the Municipal Assembly of Svilajnac:

-Incumbent mayor Predrag Milanović, the leader of his own independent list, was confirmed for another term in office after the election.
+Incumbent mayor Predrag Milanović was confirmed for another term in office after the election.

-Gorica Gajić of the Democratic Party of Serbia was one of the two candidates elected on the "Only Forward Svilajnac" list.
+Gorica Gajić of the Democratic Party of Serbia was elected from the second position on the "Only Forward Svilajnac" list.